webodox/NutriLab/README.md

-# How to compile and run NutrLab:
+# How to compile and run NutriLab:
 **Prerequisites:** Java JDK, Android SDK, Pixel 5 Device Emulator, or Android Studio

 **Steps:**